-All reports of sex or gender discrimination and sexual misconduct are taken seriously.
-Upon receipt of a Title IX complaint, CEA CAPA may take one or more of the following actions:
+All reports of sex discrimination and sexual misconduct are taken seriously.
+Upon receipt of a report, CEA CAPA may take one or more of the following actions:

-- Seek to establish the safety and wellbeing of the Reporting Participant, along with the CEA CAPA community, including residential communities. - Consult with the Reporting Participant regarding their wishes for how to proceed in this matter regarding their personal care, support, medical attention, and reporting to local authorities. - Provide fair and impartial support to the Responding Participant(s) when the Responding Participant(s) is a member of the CEA CAPA community. - Consider local laws and customs and discuss these with the Complainant and Respondent so they can make informed decisions about next steps. - Promptly report the incident to the designated Title IX authority at the Home Institution(s) of the Reporting and Responding participant(s). - Cooperate with the Home Institutions' Title IX authority on reasonable requests for information or investigations. - Conduct an inquiry into the reported incident when a member of the CEA CAPA community is identified as the respondent. - When an investigation is underway, CEA CAPA may take the following actions to ensure the safety of the CEA CAPA community as well as to limit contact between the Reporting and Responding Participants.
-Examples of these actions include but are not limited to: - Housing changes - o Class and schedule adjustments - $\circ$ $\;$ Alternating or limiting access to CEA CAPA events and activities - Establishing "no contact agreements" between participants
+- Seek to establish the safety and wellbeing of the Complainant along with the CEA CAPA community, including residential communities. - Consult with the Complainant regarding their wishes for how to proceed in this matter regarding their personal care, support, medical attention, and reporting to local authorities. - Provide fair and impartial support to the Respondent when the Respondent is a member of the CEA CAPA community. - Consider local laws and customs and discuss these with the Complainant and Respondent so they can make informed decisions about next steps. - Promptly report the incident to the designated authority at the Home Institution(s) of both the Complainant and Respondent. - Cooperate with the Home Institution on reasonable requests for information or investigations. - Conduct an inquiry into the reported incident when a member of the CEA CAPA community is identified as the Respondent. - When an investigation is underway, CEA CAPA may take the following actions to ensure the safety of the CEA CAPA community as well as to limit contact between the Complainant and Respondent.
+Examples of these actions include but are not limited to: - Housing changes - Class and schedule adjustments

+- Alternating or limiting access to CEA CAPA courses, events and activities - Establishing "no contact agreements" between participants